rupalirajput2597/beer_barrel_app/README.md

 # beer_barrel

 beer_barrel is a mobile application built using Flutter that allows users to browse and view Beers.
-It includes features such as social login, product listing, product details, and user profile details.
+It includes features such as social login(Google, Facebook and Linkedin sign in), product listing, product details, and user profile details with logout option

 ## Screens